liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/08-installing-liferay-on-weblogic.markdown

 # Installing Liferay DXP on WebLogic 12c R2 [](id=installing-liferay-dxp-on-weblogic-12c-r2)

-This article shows you how to install Liferay DXP in WebLogic 12c R2.
-Note that although it's possible to install Liferay DXP in a WebLogic Admin Server, this isn't recommended.
+Although it's possible to install Liferay DXP in a WebLogic Admin Server, this isn't recommended.
 It's best practice to install web apps, including Liferay DXP, in a WebLogic Managed server.
-By deploying to a Managed Server, you’ll be able to startup/shutdown Liferay DXP more quickly and you’ll more easily be able to extend DXP into a cluster configuration.
+By deploying to a Managed Server, you’ll be able to start/shutdown Liferay DXP more quickly, and you’ll more easily be able to extend DXP into a cluster configuration.
 This article therefore focuses on installing DXP in a Managed Server.

 Before getting started, you should take care of a few things.
 First, it's assumed that your Admin and Managed Servers already exist.
 See [WebLogic's documentation](http://www.oracle.com/technetwork/middleware/weblogic/documentation/index.html) for instructions on setting up and configuring Admin and Managed Servers.

-You should also read the following to familiarize yourself with Liferay's general installation steps:
+You should also read the following articles to familiarize yourself with Liferay's general installation steps:

 - [Liferay Installation Overview](/discover/deployment/-/knowledge_base/7-0/liferay-installation-overview)
 - [Installing Liferay Portal](/discover/deployment/-/knowledge_base/7-0/installing-liferay-portal)